mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 There must be at least this percentage of non-liquid [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel')s in a given
-[MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') to generate the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') associated with them.
+[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') associated with them.

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LiquidThreshold'></a>
 ### LiquidThreshold `property`